dejmedus/useless-dictionary/README.md

 ## Useless Dictionary

 Tired of boring* and predictable definitions?
-Try the ~~Useless~~ Dictionary!
-Guaranteed to give you *a* definition every single time!
+Try the ~~Useless~~ Dictionary—guaranteed to give you *a* definition every single time!

 Created for the [MLH API Week](https://ghw.mlh.io/) Create a Useless API Hack Challenge.